 Diagnostic imaging describes a variety of non-invasive methods of looking inside the body to help determine the causes of an injury or an illness, and to confirm a diagnosis.
 It is also used to see how well your body is responding to a treatment for an illness or a fracture.

-The most common types of diagnostic imaging include:
+The most common types of diagnostic imaging include the following services.

 Computed Tomography (CT)

 This is a test that many people know as a “cat scan.”
 It combines a series of X-ray images taken from different angles.
 Then, computer software creates cross-sectional images (slices) of the bones, soft tissues, and blood vessels inside the body.
-It provides a more complete picture than regular x-rays do.
+It provides a more complete picture than regular x-rays.
 It is often used to quickly examine people who could have internal injuries from some kind of trauma.